astutespruce/secas-blueprint/analysis/prep/tiles/README.md

 ## Vector tilesets

+The Southeast boundary, mask, summary units, state boundaries, and protected areas are converted to vector tiles for use in the frontend or for PDF maps.

+Summary units are first prepared for tiling using `analysis/prep/package_unit_data.py`, which creates a Feather file with encoded attributes for the Blueprint, Base Blueprint and indicators, other Blueprint inputs, sea-level rise, and urbanization.

+Vector tiles are then created using `analysis/prep/tiles/create_vector_tiles.py`.

 ## Raster tilesets

 Raster tiles for the Blueprint and data tiles are created using `rastertiler-rs`, which is built from source: